 - Brandy or rum for basting

 Combine fruit with its liquid, sugar, butter, apple juice, and spices in a pot.
 Bring to a boil, then reduce heat and simmer for 5-10 minutes.
 The fruit will plump up and the liquid will become syrupy.
 Remove from heat and cool for 15 minutes.

 Pour into a greased or parchment-lined 10-inch loaf pan and bake at 325F for 1 hour, until a toothpick inserted into the center comes out clean.
 If using 6 x 2.5 inch small paper loaf pans, fill 5 greased paper loaf pans and bake at 300F for 20-30 minutes, until a toothpick inserted into the center comes out clean.
 (This took me 35 minutes, most recently.
 Check early, though - you don't want dry fruitcake.)

-Brush warm cake with rum or brandy.
+Brush hot cake immediately with rum or brandy.
 Allow to cool completely before removing from pan to a cooling rack.

 Store in an airtight container and brush with brandy every 2 or 3 days.
 (If not using alcohol in the cake, I recommend storing it in the fridge.)